The Spoils of War: Afghanistan’s Multibillion Dollar Heroin Trade

 Washington's Hidden Agenda: Restore the Drug Trade

-In the course of the last three years, there has been a surge in Afghan opium production.
-The Vienna based UN Office on Drugs and Crime (UNODC) reveals that poppy cultivation in 2012 extends over an area of more than 154,000 hectares, an increase of 18% over 2011.
-A UNODC spokesperson has confirmed that opium production is heading towards record levels.
+In the course of the last four years, there has been a surge in Afghan opium production.
+The Vienna based UN Office on Drugs and Crime (UNODC) reveals that poppy cultivation in 2012 extended over an area of more than 154,000 hectares, an increase of 18% over 2011.
+A UNODC spokesperson confirmed in 2013 that opium production is heading towards record levels.

 According to the 2012 Afghanistan Opium Survey released in November 2012 by the Ministry of Counter Narcotics (MCN) and the United Nations Office on Drugs and Crime (UNODC). potential opium production in 2012 was of the order of 3,700 tons, a decline of 18 percent in relation to 2001, according to UNODC data.